Using your US phone in Japan

 What accessories do I need for traveling to Japan?

-To make sure you’re honoring Japanese etiquette for using your cell phone in public spaces, it’s a good idea to invest in a good pair of headphones so you don’t disturb anyone when listening to music or watching videos when you’re out and about.
+To make sure you’re honoring Japanese etiquette for using your cell phone in public spaces, it’s a good idea to invest in some quality travel accessories to make your trip as easy and comfortable as possible, such as a good pair of headphones so you don’t disturb anyone when listening to music or watching videos when you’re out and about.
 And if you don’t already have a good protective phone case or screen protector, it may be time to invest in some.
 You want to make sure your phone can survive if you drop it on the train platform!

 But probably most importantly, you’ll want to keep your phone juiced up and ready to go at a moment’s notice.
 A travel kit that includes a magsafe charger and lightning cable can be a helpful addition to your suitcase, as is a world travel adapter that ensures you can easily plug your device into a Japanese outlet without frying your tech.
 Plus, you can use it in other countries, so you’ll be ready to bring your device on your next trip—wherever it takes you!